EveMeows/PhantomTicToe/README.md

 ```

 # Installing
-If you want something more, like an executable you can use core.c to create it.
+If you want something more, like an executable, you can use core.c to create it.

 ```bash
 # Linux